msundaram03/Shopping-Cart/README.md

 # Shopping-Cart
-This is a cloning of a frontend design from dribble (https://dribbble.com/shots/15943037-Web-UI) .I made this as an assisgnment for recruitment in Webarchclub.
+This is a cloning of a frontend design from dribble (https://dribbble.com/shots/15943037-Web-UI) .I made this as an assignment for recruitment in Webarchclub.

 link=> https://msundaram03.github.io/Shopping-Cart/